 Off the field, the Tigers have also shown marked improvement.
 The Tigers organize an annual holiday toy drive for the Violence Intervention Program in the Oxy athletic department and dedicate the month of March to cancer research awareness and fundraising.
-The Tigers have also boasted a combined 3.22 team GPA during his tenure.

-Personal: Wetmore grew up in Santa Cruz and was a multi-sport standout in football, baseball and wrestling at Santa Cruz High School.
+Personal: Wetmore grew up in Santa Cruz, CA and was a multi-sport standout in football, baseball and wrestling at Santa Cruz High School.
 Later, Wetmore played baseball and football at the University of Redlands from 2004-08.
 During his tenure with the Bulldogs, Wetmore won three SCIAC championships, one as a baseball player and two as a football player.
 He finished his career as an outfielder with a .317 batting average, a .516 slugging percentage, a .412 on-base percentage and 13 home runs.

 Wetmore lives in Azusa, CA with his wife Courtney and his daughter Clare Jeannette.